-Advanced Postdoc.Mobility fellowships are designed for postdocs who wish to enhance their scientific profile by working at a research institution abroad.
-In addition to the fellowship, applicants can request a grant for a research period upon returning to Switzerland.
+Postdoc.Mobility fellowships are aimed at researchers who have done a doctorate and who wish to pursue an academic career in Switzerland.
+A research stay abroad enables such researchers to acquire more in-depth knowledge, increases their scientific independence and enhances their research profile.
 The fellowships include a grant for subsistence costs, a flat-rate for travel expenses and a possible contribution to research, conference costs and matriculation fees.
+In addition, fellowship holders can apply for a return grant to finance their initial period of research after returning to Switzerland.
 The return grant includes a salary and social security contributions.
-The funding period is 12 to 36 months (fellowship) and 3 to 12 months (return phase).
+The funding period is in principle 24 months (fellowship) and 3 to 12 months (return phase).

 Doc.Mobility fellowships are designed for doctoral students who wish to enhance their scientific profile by working at a research institution abroad.
 The fellowships include a grant towards living costs, a flat-rate for travel expenses and, if justified, a contribution towards research and conference costs as well as matriculation fees.
 These fellowships are awarded for a minimum of 6 months up to a maximum of 18 months.

-Early Postdoc.Mobility fellowships are designed for postdocs at the beginning of their career who wish to enhance their scientific profile by working at a research institution abroad.
-The fellowships include a grant towards living costs, a flat-rate for travel expenses and, if justified, a contribution towards research and conference costs as well as matriculation fees.
-In principle, these fellowships are awarded for 18 months, in justified cases for at least 12 months.
+Early Postdoc.Mobility fellowships are designed for early-career postdocs who wish to enhance their scientific profile by working at a research institution abroad.
+The fellowships include a grant towards living costs, a flat-rate for travel expenses and a contribution to research, conference and matriculation costs if necessary.
+In principle, these fellowships are awarded for 18 months, or for no less than 12 months in justified cases.

 Human Frontier Science Program (HFSP)